VAMPIREONETWO/Music-Genre-Classification/README.md

 # Files
 ColabTests directory contains tests that can run in Google Colab.\
 LocalTests directory contains tests that can run in Google Colab.\
+FCNTests directory contains tests that can run in Google Colab.\
+ResNetTests directory contains tests that can run in Google Colab.\
 models directory contains all models.\
-Utils.py contains methods used in test.\
-supports.zip contains models, Utils.py and requirements.txt and is used in test.
 # Test
 Upload data directory to Google Drive before testing.\
-When test files require zip file, using supports.zip.